smscommunity/sms-guide/_game/categories.md

 The other popular real-time categories are:

 **Shine Completion**
-A group of categories that extend Any% by requiring a specific set of additional physical shines:
+A group of categories that extend Any% (No ACE) by requiring a specific set of additional physical shines:
 * **All Episodes**
 Every episode from 1–8 in all 7 non-hub worlds, amounting to (2 + 7 × 8 = 58 shines).
 * **79 Shines**